cabrerac/cabrerac.github.io/scripts/lectures-sources/25-symposium-ml-deploy/data-orientation.md

 ---
 course_code: 25-symposium-ml-deploy
-title: ML-based Systems
+title: Data-Orientation
-description: This lecture presents the Machine Learning context, its current narrative, and the motivation and definition of the ML-based Systems concept.
-We develop and elaborate on the need for a systems perspective when designing, developing, and deployment systems based on ML.
+description: This lecture will start looking into the data dimension of the ML concept and will emphasise on the importance of data-orientation.
+We first define the concept of data, the associated challenges, and provide examples of data collection processes.
+We then define a data science methodology to iteratively build the datasets that will feed our machine learning models.
+This lecture explores the first step of this methodology, "data access".
-session: 1
+session: 2
 start_time: 8:00 am
 end_time: 09:30 am
 hours: 1.5